Basic examples

 # # 0 is a bosonic index

-A_dense = gtn.dense(data=A_coeff, statistic=A_stats) # defining a dense grassmann tensor
+A_dense = gtn.dense(data=A_coeff, statistics=A_stats) # defining a dense grassmann tensor

-A_sparse = gtn.sparse(data=A_coeff, statistic=A_stats) # defining a sparse grassmann tensor
+A_sparse = gtn.sparse(data=A_coeff, statistics=A_stats) # defining a sparse grassmann tensor

 The two formats can be switched at any time